-In other words, $1 in the year 2017 is equivalent in purchasing power to $1.02 in 2018, a difference of $0.02 over 1 years.
+In other words, $1 in 2016 is equivalent in purchasing power to about $1.02 in 2017.

-|Average inflation rate||2.00%|
+|Average inflation rate||2.13%|

 |Price difference ($1 base)||$0.02|